BeeyondCereal

 Technically, no. But, I highly recommend it as the less contact you have with the butter the better.
 Using a cheese grater for the frozen butter means that you can avoid cutting in the butter and simply stir, add buttermilk, and move on more quickly and with less chance of softening the butter.

-• delicious summer squash recipes
+• 4 summer squash recipes collaged together.

 20 Delicious Summer Squash Recipes